 Jeremy uses his gift of listening to the hearts of those in pain and his hospital chaplain training and experience to develop trainings that nurture these gifts and skills in CCAP church leaders.
 Luta uses her gifts for facilitating positive change in communities and her public health expertise as she supports those working in Community Health Evangelism.
 Luta also works in the home caring for their two young sons.

 Luta’s parents are Doug and Ruth Welch, who served as Presbyterian mission co-workers in the Democratic Republic of the Congo and Malawi.
 Jeremy’s parents, James and Marla Garbat, served in Cameroon under appointment by the North American Baptist Conference.

-Prior to entering mission service Luta served with Catholic Charities of Louisville as its statewide refugee health coordinator.
-She also has worked for Kentucky’s Department of Public Health as its lead immunization epidemiologist and as an immunization assessment coordinator and HIV health policy specialist.
+Prior to entering mission service, Luta served with Catholic Charities of Louisville as its statewide refugee health coordinator.
+She also has worked for Kentucky’s Department of Public Health as its lead immunization epidemiologist, as an immunization assessment coordinator and as an HIV health policy specialist.
 She earned a bachelor’s degree in biology from Whitworth College, a Presbyterian school in Spokane, Washington, and a Master of Public Health degree from Tulane School of Public Health and Tropical Medicine in New Orleans.

 Jeremy worked as a staff chaplain at the University of Kentucky’s Albert B. Chandler Hospital.
 He has completed clinical pastoral education residencies at Norton Healthcare System and Baptist Healthcare System, both based in Louisville.
 He earned an undergraduate degree from Whitworth College with a double major in mathematics and computer science.
 He holds a Master of Divinity degree and a Master of Arts degree in pastoral counseling from Asbury Theological Seminary in Wilmore, Kentucky.